 - Bowls of fruit

 You want to make sure that all of the work you put into cleaning, editing and rearranging is fully noticeable.
 You want to make the rooms in your house feel spacious and breathable, and this will not happen if your buyers walk into a poorly lit room.
-When you’re staging your home, make sure to let natural light in to allow your potential buyers to feel good emotionally, and get that oh-so-coveted “visual square footage.”
+When you’re staging your home, make sure to let natural light in to allow your potential buyers to feel good emotionally, and make the space feel larger.